tahini

 Health Benefits

-• Rich in minerals like calcium, iron, and magnesium, important for bone health and energy levels.
+• Good source of calcium, important for bone health and preventing osteoporosis.

-• Contains antioxidants, such as sesamin and sesamolin, which help protect against cell damage.
+• Contains antioxidants like sesamol and sesamin, which can protect against cell damage.

-• Provides plant-based protein, contributing to muscle building and overall satiety.
+• Offers a good amount of protein, contributing to muscle building and repair.

 Storage Tips

-Tahini should be stored in a cool, dark place, such as a pantry or cupboard, away from direct sunlight and heat.
-Once opened, it's best to refrigerate tahini to prevent it from going rancid, especially if you live in a warm climate.
+Tahini should be stored in a cool, dark place.
+An unopened jar can be kept at room temperature until the expiration date.
+Once opened, it's best to refrigerate it to prevent it from going rancid, especially if you live in a warm climate.
+Refrigeration may cause it to thicken, but it will return to its normal consistency when brought to room temperature.
 Stir well before each use, as the oil tends to separate.
-If properly stored, tahini can last for several months beyond its expiration date.
+Properly stored tahini can last for several months in the refrigerator.

 Background Squiggy